RastalDev/curated_wallpapers/README.md

 # Curated Wallpapers

-This repository contains a curated selection of wallpapers to use as desktop backgrounds.
+This repository contains a curated selection of wallpapers I use as desktop backgrounds.

 These wallpapers are suitable for different colour themes including but not limited to: Arc, Dracula, Gruvbox, Nord and Solarized